MozillaFoundation/foundation.mozilla.org/README.md

 - `python manage.py migrate`

-By default, Django sets the site domain to `example.com`, but the mock data needs the domain to be `localhost:8000`.
+By default, Django sets the site domain to `example.com`, but the fake data needs the domain to be `localhost:8000`.
 Run the following command to update the site domain automatically

 - `python manage.py update_site_domain`